What is a neutral wire? Why do I need it for my smart home?

 Without one, any of your smart devices or household appliances will work at all!

-Inside a common wall box, you easily find most of the time three cables:
+Inside a common wall box, you will find, for the most part, three cables:

-• Neutral wire: Once any type of your household appliances draws current from the electricity company A.K.A the transformer outside, there is a residual current that needs to go back!
+- Neutral wire: Once any type of appliance draws current from the electricity company A.K.A the transformer outside, there is a residual current that needs to go back!
 And this wire is guilty of it

 Below, please see these images to fully understand the location of each of the cables that I explained above: